alleyinteractive/huron/README.md

-Alley Prototype Build System
+Huron: Alley's Prototype Build System
 ======================

 This build system is intended to make your life easier when moving from a KSS styleguide or SC5 styleguide to full-page, in-browser prototypes.
 This tool will copy all markup from each of your KSS sections into a separate html file, which can then be imported via webcomponents HTML import.
-Here are the steps:
+Below are the steps and, once you read through them, try it out within this repo (it's functional!).

 # Installation
  * Don't forget to install the required npm packages with `npm install` (from within the `huron` directory).